How To Teach an Older Dog to Stop Sleeping in the Bed

 If they don’t settle, you can walk in and out of the room, playing “I Can’t See You.”
 After a while you can let your dog out, but it’s important to completely ignore him before, during, and after the confinement area exercises.
 The goals of these exercises are to teach your dog that there is nothing to worry about and that barking and crying will not receive any attention from you.

-We also recommended that Tom and Susan go to bed an hour earlier than usual in order to actively set up an evening training scenario.
+We also recommended that James and Marina go to bed an hour earlier than usual in order to actively set up an evening training scenario.
 They tethered Daisy next to her new bed, helped her settle in it, then “went to bed” themselves.
 They practiced getting out of bed and leaving the room when Daisy cried, helping her learn that crying makes things even worse!

 The most important thing to remember is to shun, or ignore, the crying and whining.
-Daisy had a seven-year routine that was changing, so patience and consistency were especially crucial in this situation.
+We know that when a dog cries, our first instinct is to go and comfort it.
+But, Daisy had a seven-year routine that was changing, so patience and consistency were especially crucial in this situation.

-By consistently shunning and ignoring Daisy’s demand behaviors while using a confinement area, a tether, and establishing a new routine, Tom and Susan will be able to teach Daisy to be calm when alone and sleeping in her own bed, ultimately leading to increased independence and therefore confidence.
+By consistently shunning and ignoring Daisy’s demand behaviors while using a confinement area, a tether, and establishing a new routine, James and Marina will be able to teach Daisy to be calm when alone and sleeping in her own bed, ultimately leading to increased independence and therefore confidence.

 To learn more about separation anxiety and creating environments for success, visit https://www.zendogtraining.net or contact Zen Dog Training.